espressif/kicad-libraries/README.md

 > Notice: The libraries are provided in the hope that they will be useful but without a warranty of any kind.

-**The libraries in this repository are intended to be used with KiCad version 6.**
+**The libraries in this repository are intended to be used with KiCad version 7.**

+For the KiCad 6 legacy library, please use [this branch](https://github.com/espressif/kicad-libraries/tree/legacy_kicad6) instead.

 Each footprint library is stored as a directory with the .pretty suffix.
 The footprint files are .kicad_mod files within.